Have You Conducted Your HIPAA Security Risk Analysis?

 - Overall improvement of the user experience

-Basic Steps: How to use the new Security Risk Analysis Tool
+Basic Steps: How to use the HIPAA Security Risk Analysis Tool

 The new SRA Tool is extremely user-friendly and simple to navigate.
 Once you have downloaded the SRA tool to your computer or tablet, you will enter some basic information about your practice location(s) and answer the assessment questions.